-There are several types of damages/losses that can be recovered in a California wrongful death suit.
+Several types of damages/losses can be recovered in a California wrongful death suit.
 Plaintiffs may be entitled to a wrongful death settlement or verdict, depending on the type and circumstances of the case, which may provide financial compensation for any or more of the following:

 Costs of funerals and burials

 Loss of the deceased's potential earnings and benefits